jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 Navigate FastingReporter by using the Dashboard, Fast List, Entry List, Daily List and Settings buttons at the bottom of the screen.

 ### Dashboard
-For iOS 16 and newer, it displays a central compact look at Fast, Fast Chart and Daily Chart.
-When the screen height is small (e.g. an iPhone in landscape mode), the Daily Chart is not displayed.
+For iOS 16 and newer, it displays a central compact look at Fast, Fast List chart and Daily List chart.
++ When the screen height is small (e.g. an iPhone in landscape mode), the Daily List chart is not displayed.
++ Toggle between chart and list via the chart button on the navigation bar.

 #### Each chart:
 + Is sorted by descending date by default.
++ Is sorted per the list sort.
 + Includes data from 3 days back.
 + **[Upgrade to Plus: 6 days back.]**